kashishgrover/react-native-see-more-inline/README.md

 Show a "read more", "see more", "read less", "see less" inline with your text in React Native

+>My motivation of building this was that I couldn't find any library/implementation that would place the "see more" link inline with the text.
+All the other implementations I found would place the link under the text.
+This package uses text width, and using a simple binary search it (almost) accurately calculates where it should place the "see more" link.

 ![](./images/screenshot1.png)
 ![](./images/screenshot2.png)
 ![](./images/screenshot3.png)